-Do not reinforce anywhere else except to strengthen legs of landing gear if models are to be used as ornaments.
+Do not reinforce anywhere else, except to strengthen legs of landing gear if models are to be used as ornaments.

-Assemble all ports patiently using very little glue to seal tabs in slits.
-Use a small paintbrush for spreading a thin glue coat and always fix the parts at once seeing that they stay accurately in position while the glue is setting.
-In the case of a fuselage like that of the Wellington, see that the nose and tail are fixed upright to the center and not allowed to drop left or right, up or down.
-Tails are passed into tail slits by bending one of the elevators right back and then unbending when the toil has gone through.
+Assemble all parts patiently, using very little glue to seal tabs in slits.
+Use a small paintbrush for spreading a thin glue coat and always fix the parts at once, seeing that they stay accurately in position while the glue is setting.
+In the case of a fuselage, like that of the Commando, see that the nose and tail are fixed upright at the joint and not allowed to drop left or right, up or down.
+Tails are passed into tail slits by bending one of the elevators right back and then unbending when the tail has gone through.

 Attach wings strongly and always with an upward tilt.
 See that the fin is upright and the tail level.

 The glide of the model will depend upon the weight in the nose.
 A weight has been specified for each model, one or two paper clips, either attached to front of nose or wrapped inside in a piece of tissue and glued to prevent movement in the nose.
 Make trial weight tests to arrive at a good balance, preferably taking the model outdoors.
+SLIGHT EXCESS WEIGHT IS PREFERABLE TO NOSE-LIGHTNESS.